-1. Remove the rubber plug from the coil front cover drain port.
+1. Remove the rubber plug/cap from right side of the front cover drain port.

 Counterflow furnaces

 Relocate the front cover pressure switch hose connection from the left side pressure tap to the right (down) side tap.
 The pressure switch hose must be connected to the down side to guard against blocked drain conditions.
 Cut hose to appropriate length to minimize sagging.
 Plug left (unused) pressure tap with plug removed from right side.